 This medicine can cause dizziness.
 If you feel dizzy, do not drive, cycle, or use machines.

-3. How Tofidence is given
+3. How Tocilizumab STADA is given

 This medicine is subject to restricted medical prescription by your doctor.

-Tofidence will be given to you as a drip into a vein, by a doctor or a nurse.
+Tocilizumab STADA will be given to you as a drip into a vein, by a doctor or a nurse.
 They will dilute the solution, set up the intravenous infusion and monitor you during and after the treatment.

 Adult patients with RA

-The usual dose of Tofidence is 8 mg per kg of body weight.
+The usual dose of Tocilizumab STADA is 8 mg per kg of body weight.
 Depending on your response, your doctor may decrease your dose to 4 mg/kg then increase back to 8 mg/kg when appropriate.

-Adults will be given Tofidence once every 4 weeks through a drip in the vein (intravenous infusion) over one hour.
+Adults will be given Tocilizumab STADA once every 4 weeks through a drip in the vein (intravenous infusion) over one hour.

 Children with sJIA (aged 2 and over)

-The usual dose of Tofidence depends on your weight.
+The usual dose of Tocilizumab STADA depends on your weight.

 If you weigh less than 30 kg: the dose is 12 mg for every kilogram of body weight